 The general course or progression of a person’s working life or professional achievements.

 The outcome of career plans as viewed from both individual and organizational perspectives.
 Outcomes desired by individuals may include status, job flexibility and monetary rewards.
-An organization’s desired outcomes include achieving the best match between people and jobs.
+An organization’s desired outcomes include achieving the best match between people

 A complete count of a specified population or some measurable characteristics in a given area, such as people, housing or industry.